metafates/mangal/README.md

 Mangal has a Lua5.1 VM built-in + some useful libraries, such as headless chrome, http client, html parser and so on...

-Check the [defined modules](luamodules) for more information.
+Check the [defined modules](https://github.com/metafates/mangal-lua-libs) for more information.

-For scraper examples, check the [mangal-scrapers repository](https://github.com/metafates/mangal-scrapers)
+For scrapers examples, check the [mangal-scrapers repository](https://github.com/metafates/mangal-scrapers)

 ### Creating a custom scraper